NF-GNN: Network Flow Graph Neural Networks for Malware Detection and Classification

-We further evaluate our approach in a more realistic unsupervised setting, where no labels are available for training.
 Our experimental setup is the same as in the supervised case with a few adjustments.
 To ensure a realistic distribution of benign and malicious samples, we perform stratified sampling to first split 20\% of the samples for training and then 10\% of the remaining samples for validation.
 The remaining samples are used for testing.
-All algorithms obtain access to the labeled validation set for hyper-parameter optimization but training is still unsupervised.
+All algorithms obtain access to the labeled validation set for hyper-parameter optimization, but training is still unsupervised.
 We evaluate detection performance using AUROC since it inherently adjusts for class imbalance \citep{campos2016evaluation}.

 We evaluate against a set of popular baseline algorithms for anomaly detection, \emph{One-class SVM (OC-SVM)} with linear and RBF-kernel, \emph{Local Outlier Factor (LOF)}, \emph{Kernel Density Estimation (KDE)}, \emph{Isolation Forest (IF)}, \emph{Autoencoder with dense layers (MLP-AE)} and \emph{One-Class Neural Network with dense layers (MLP-OC)}.
 Again, all considered hyper-parameter values are provided in the supplement.
 Since the flow- and conversation-based competitors \cite{lashkari2018toward,taheri2019extensible,abuthawabeh2020enhanced} only consider supervised detection and classification, we are not able to include them for comparison.